Use BigQuery ML to predict penguin weight

 ML.PREDICT output

-To understand why your model is generating these prediction results, you can use the ML.EXPLAIN_PREDICT function.
+To understand why the model is generating these prediction results, you can use the ML.EXPLAIN_PREDICT function.

-ML.EXPLAIN_PREDICT is an extended version of ML.PREDICT.
-ML.EXPLAIN_PREDICT returns prediction results with additional columns that explain those results.
-You can run ML.EXPLAIN_PREDICT without ML.PREDICT.
-For an in-depth explanation of Shapley values and explainable AI in BigQuery ML, see BigQuery ML explainable AI overview.
+ML.EXPLAIN_PREDICT is an extended version of the ML.PREDICT function.
+ML.EXPLAIN_PREDICT not only outputs prediction results, but also outputs additional columns to explain the prediction results.
+In practice, you can run ML.EXPLAIN_PREDICT instead of ML.PREDICT.
+For more information, see BigQuery ML explainable AI overview.

 SELECT